carbontec-pub-org/docs/transport_node.md

-# Polymer testnet setup.
+# Polymer testnet setup

 ## Requirements

-Make sure you have fresh docker installed.\
+Make sure your docker version is up to date.
-Make sure you have opened and not binded with other applications 8575/tcp, 30311/udp ports in order to communicated with node via rpc endpoint(8575) and also node can communicate with other nodes in network via p2p(30311).
-Websocket modules avialable at 8576 port.
-Also make sure you dont covered by nat or any other network stuff.
+Make sure you have opened and not bound 8575/TCP, and 30311/UDP ports with any other applications in order to communicate with the node via RPC endpoint(8575).
+Graphite nodes can also communicate with other nodes in the network through P2P (30311) Websocket modules available at the 8576 port.
+Make sure your network is not covered by NAT or any other network stuff.
-Make sure you login into carbontec public registry.
-In order to do that use following commands:
+Make sure you are logging into Carbontec public registry.
+In order to do that use the following command:

 ```bash
 docker login https://registry.devgraphite.com
 ```
-now promt will be ask for credentials.
-Use next credentials to identify your slf.
+Now prompt will ask for credentials.
+We keep them private for now, contact developers to get yours.

-Pull latest docker image.
+Pull the latest docker image.

 ```bash
 docker pull registry.devgraphite.com/polymer-testnet:amd64
 ```

-Cleanup old containers if needed.
+Clean up old containers if needed.

 ```bash
 docker rm --force polymer-testnet
 ```

-Wipe previous data folder if needed.
+Wipe the previous data folder if needed.

 ```bash
 sudo rm -rf /home/User/polymer-data && mkdir /home/User/polymer-data
 ```

-### Anonymous entrypoint node setup instructions.
+### Anonymous entry-point node setup instructions.

-In order to run localy with docker you need to create folder for persist data inside container.
-In example folder is ```/home/User/polymer-data``` . \
+To run a local docker node you’ll need to create a folder to persist data inside a container.
+In the following example this folder is located at  ```/home/User/polymer-data``` . \

-After creating folder you need to run init task to inject genesis and persist it.
-You can do it with following command:
+After creating the folder run the init task to inject genesis and persist it.
+Use the following command:

 ```bash
 docker run -it -v /home/User/polymer-data:/var/lib/graphite/data registry.devgraphite.com/polymer-testnet:amd64 graphite --datadir /var/lib/graphite/data init /var/lib/graphite/genesis.json
 ```

 Now you can run your node.
-In order to do it use following command:
+Use the following command to initialize:

 ```bash
 docker run -d --name polymer-testnet --network host -v /home/User/polymer-data:/var/lib/graphite/data registry.devgraphite.com/polymer-testnet:amd64 graphite --datadir /var/lib/graphite/data --config /var/lib/graphite/config.yaml
 ```

-Now you can check node sync proggress with following command:
+Check node sync progress with

 ```bash
 docker logs polymer-testnet --follow
 ```

-To interact node with graphite js console use following command:
+To interact with the node through Graphite JS console use

 ```bash
 docker exec -it polymer-testnet graphite attach /var/lib/graphite/data/geth.ipc
 ```

-Node rpc api is avaialable at ```http://127.0.0.1:8575```
+Node RPC API is available at ```http://127.0.0.1:8575```